-In the past month, the People's Bank of China has nixed plans by Chinese Internet companies to issue millions of "virtual credit cards."
-The central bank has also banned payments using QR codes -- a system, recently launched by major e-commerce players Alibaba and Tencent, that allows anyone with a smartphone to make cashless purchases at participating stores.
+In March, the People's Bank of China has nixed plans by Chinese Internet companies to issue millions of virtual credit cards.
+The central bank has also banned payments using QR codes -- a system, recently launched by major e-commerce players Alibaba Group Holding and Tencent Holdings, that allows anyone with a smartphone to make cashless purchases at participating stores.

-The success of the online players has spooked China's state-owned banks as well as UnionPay, an electronic payment and credit card monopoly jointly owned by the banks.
-The clampdown started in March -- about nine months after Alibaba, the world's largest e-commerce business, launched Yu'E Bao, a game-changing Internet investment fund.
+The success of the online players has spooked China's state-owned banks as well as China UnionPay, an electronic payment and credit card monopoly jointly owned by the banks.
+The clampdown started in March -- about nine months after Alibaba, the world's largest e-commerce business, launched Yu'E Bao, an Internet money market fund.

 The Big Four -- Industrial and Commercial Bank of China, China Construction Bank, Agricultural Bank of China and Bank of China -- slapped their own daily and monthly caps on direct transfers to online investment funds like Alibaba's.

 The central bank cited security concerns for its decision to ban payments with QR codes -- black-and-white matrix bar codes readable by phone cameras.
 But it is Alibaba's and Tencent's aspirations to enter the lucrative field of credit that, according to Anne Stevenson-Yang at J Capital Research, brought them a step too far.
 This is where banks earn high margins.
 The central bank quickly stomped on the virtual credit card idea.

 Now, the PBOC's proposal to limit the online sector could bring in wider limits on bank transfers to online or mobile payment accounts, such as Alibaba's Alipay service.